 Required courses and the number of credit hours for graduation follow:

 THEOLOGY – 4 credits are required, or .5 credit for every semester enrolled at Blessed Trinity.

 ENGLISH – 4 credits are required, including English 1, World Literature, American Literature (or AP English Language), and British Literature (or AP English Literature).
 Elective courses do not count toward the English requirement.

 SOCIAL STUDIES – 4 credits are required, including Fundamentals of Geography and Government/Ancient Civilizations or AP Human Geography, plus World History, American History, Government, and Economics.

-SCIENCE – 4 credits are required and must include Biology, Chemistry, and either Physics or Principals of Physics/Introduction to Chemistry.
+SCIENCE – 4 credits are required and must include Biology, Chemistry, and either Physics or Principles of Physics/Introduction to Chemistry.

 FOREIGN LANGUAGE – 2 credits are required from the same language.
 Students who complete one or two years of a foreign language in middle school must still take two credits at Blessed Trinity.

 BUSINESS EDUCATION – 1.5 credits are required and must include a semester of one of the two introductory courses (for students who first enroll as a freshman).
-Personal Finance is also required of all students beginning with the Class of 2016.
+Personal Finance is also required of all students.

 ELECTIVES – 1.5 additional credits are required.
 These may be chosen from any courses designated as electives or from courses not specifically listed as electives but which exceed the number of courses required within a department.
 For example, a student who takes Spanish 3 after completing Spanish 1 in the eighth grade and Spanish 2 at Blessed Trinity, receives credit for the course in fulfillment of the requirement of “two years of the same foreign language at BT.”
 A student who takes Spanish 3 after completing both Spanish 1 and Spanish 2 at Blessed Trinity receives elective credit for the course.